-It is staggering to see how Indian — now owned by Polaris Industries — has evolved over the years.
-The 1901 Indian is little more than a bicycle with an engine.
-The Powerplus was the first Indian to feature the legendary flathead engines that Indian became infamous for.
+It’s pretty incredible to see how Indian — now owned by Polaris Industries — has evolved over the years.
+The 1901 Indian is little more than a bicycle with an engine, while the Powerplus was the first Indian motorcycle to feature the legendary flathead engines that Indian became infamous for.

-In 1920, they released the Scout, which is arguably the best Indian ever built.
-Burt Munro, of Invercargill, New Zealand, set numerous land speed records on his modified Indian Scout motorcycle.
-In 1967, Munro set the record for the sub-1000 cc class, at 190.07 miles per hour on his 950 cc bike.
+In 1920, Indian released the Scout, which is arguably the best Indian ever built.
+Burt Munro of Invercargill, New Zealand, set numerous land speed records on his modified Indian Scout motorcycle.
+In 1967, Munro set the record for the sub-1000cc class, at 190.07 MPH on his 950cc bike.
 This is the fastest speed ever recorded on an Indian motorcycle to date.

-In 1928, they released the 101 Scout, which was an updated, faster version of the Scout from 1920.
-In 1934, they released the Sport Scout, the ultimate incarnation of the Scout name.
+In 1928, Indian released the 101 Scout, which was an updated, faster version of the Scout from 1920.
+In 1934, the Sport Scout was born, marking the ultimate incarnation of the Scout name.
 The ultimate version of the Chief, the Bonneville, was released in 1947.

-If you fast forward to the new millennia, Indian produces some of the best motorcycles on the road.
-Their cheapest option, the Scout Sixty, starts at just $8,999, making it a direct competitor to Harley Davidson’s budget offerings.
+If you fast forward to today, Indian produces some of the best motorcycles on the road.
+The manufacturer’s cheapest option, the Scout Sixty, starts at just $8,999, making it a direct competitor to Harley-Davidson’s budget offerings.

 Indian Motorcycle is an American icon.
 They have built and continue to create some of the very best bikes in existence.
-Though they aren’t as popular today as they were yesterday, Indian Motorcycle is the greatest bike manufacturer in the United States.
+Now, if only folks were buying bikes as much as they used to.